zwettemaan/CEPSparker/ReadMe.md

 We'll start with a very quick whirlwind tour, to give you a feel for the process.

-Further down in this document, I (will) have a 'cookbook' section which discusses everything in much more detail, and we'll go through the motions a few more times in increasingly more detail.
+Elsewhere in the documentation, I have a 'cookbook' sections which discusses everything in much more detail, and we'll go through the motions a few more times in increasingly more detail.